shitana/articles/Ansible Inventories/section_3.md

 #### Step 2: Configure AWS Credentials

+**Note**: There are more secure and scalable methods for authenticating to AWS, such as using IAM roles or AWS Secrets Manager.
+These methods will be covered in a separate article focusing on best practices for AWS authentication.

 Ensure that your AWS credentials are configured.
 This can be done by setting up the `~/.aws/credentials` file or by exporting the credentials as environment variables:

 ```bash